Bowl Games and Timeline

 First we have to look at the college football timeline.
 The season starts around Labor Day and ends the second weekend of December with the Army vs. Navy game.
 Bowl games start the following weekend and go until the second Monday of January with the BCS championship.
 Nothing changes.

 And I don’t want to hear anything about how college football can’t change for tradition’s sake.
 Are you kidding me?
-The rules have changed, the conferences have changed, the bowls have changed, the rules have changed (did I already mention that?), the polls and rankings have changed and plenty of other things have evolved as needs be.
+The rules have changed, the conferences have changed, the bowls have changed, the rules have changed again, the conferences have changed some more, the polls and rankings have changed and plenty of other things have evolved as needs be.
 Look at the BCS for crying out loud!
 It changed the whole system!
 College football is no stranger to change, so don’t pretend it is.
-The playoff system proposed here would not change the regular season at all anyway; it’s only the postseason that changes here.
+The playoff system proposed here would not change the regular season at all anyway; it’s only the postseason that changes here, and just slightly.
 The bowl games are untouched and the timeline of the season stays as is.
 This works to everyone’s benefit.

 - Why was a playoff necessary?